What are viral warts?

 If the wart paint makes the skin sore, stop treatment until the discomfort has settled, then recommence as above.
 Take care to keep the chemical off normal skin.

 An aerosol spray with a mixture of dimethyl ether and propane (DMEP) can be purchased over the counter to freeze common and plantar warts.
 It is important to read and follow the instructions carefully.

-Electrosurgery (curettage & cautery) is used for large warts.
+Electrosurgery (curettage and cautery) is used for large warts.
 Under local anaesthetic, the growth is pared away and the base burned.
 The wound heals in two weeks or longer; even then 20% of warts can be expected to recur within a few months.
 This treatment leaves a permanent scar.

 - Topical retinoids, such as tretinoin cream or adapalene gel